coolaj86/json-storage-js/README.md

   * `JsonStorage.create(DOMStorage, namespace, opts)`
     * `DOMStorage` should be globalStorage, sessionStorage, or localStorage.
 Defaults to window.localStorage if set to `null`.
     * `namespace` is optional string which allows multiple non-conflicting storage containers.
-Use `null` if you want opts but not a namespace
+For example you could pass two widgets different storage containers and not worry about naming conflicts: `Gizmos.create(JsonStorage.create(null, 'my-gizmos')); Gadgets.create(JsonStorage.create(null, 'my-gadgets'))`
     * `opts`
       * `stringify` set to `false` in `node` to avoid double stringifying
   * `store.get(key)`